ofiwg/libfabric/man/fi_verbs.7.md

   * RX contexts: FI_ORDER_DATA

 ### Fork
-Verbs provider supports the fork system call by default.
-See the limitations section for restrictions.
-It can be turned off by setting the FI_FORK_UNSAFE environment variable to "yes".
-This can improve the performance of memory registrations but it also makes the use of fork unsafe.
+Verbs provider does not provide fork safety by default.
+Fork safety can be requested by setting IBV_FORK_SAFE, or RDMAV_FORK_SAFE.
+If the system configuration supports the use of huge pages, it is recommended to set RDMAV_HUGEPAGES_SAFE.
+See ibv_fork_init(3) for additional details.

 ### Memory Registration Cache
 The verbs provider features a memory registration cache.
 This speeds up memory